Manmohan Singh: Foreign policy

 Manmohan Singh continued the pragmatic foreign policy that was started by P.V.
 Narasimha Rao and continued by Bharatiya Janata Party's Atal Bihari Vajpayee.
 Singh continued the peace process with Pakistan initiated by his predecessor, Atal Bihari Vajpayee.
 Exchange of high-level visits by top leaders from both countries have highlighted his tenure.
 Efforts have been made during Singh's tenure to end the border dispute with People's Republic of China.
-In November 2006, Chinese President Hu Jintao visited India which was followed by Singh's visit to Beijing in January 2008.
+In November 2006, Chinese president Hu Jintao visited India which was followed by Singh's visit to Beijing in January 2008.
 A major development in Sino-Indian relations was the reopening of the Nathula Pass in 2006 after being closed for more than four decades.
 Premier of the State Council of the People's Republic of China, Li Keqiang paid a state visit to India (Delhi-Mumbai) from 19 to 21 May 2013.
 Singh paid an official visit to China from 22 to 24 October 2013.
-Signed were three agreements establishing sister-city partnership between Delhi-Beijing, Kolkata-Kunming and Bangalore-Chengdu.
-As of 2010, the People's Republic of China is the second biggest trade partner of India.
+Three agreements were signed establishing sister-city partnership between Delhi-Beijing, Kolkata-Kunming and Bangalore-Chengdu.
+As of 2010, the People's Republic of China was the second biggest trade partner of India.

 Relations with Afghanistan have improved considerably, with India now becoming the largest regional donor to Afghanistan.
 During Afghan President Hamid Karzai's visit to New Delhi in August 2008, Manmohan Singh increased the aid package to Afghanistan for the development of more schools, health clinics, infrastructure, and defence.
 Under the leadership of Singh, India emerged as one of the single largest aid donors to Afghanistan.

 Singh's government worked towards stronger ties with the United States.
 He visited the United States in July 2005 initiating negotiations over the Indo-US civilian nuclear agreement.
 This was followed by George W. Bush's successful visit to India in March 2006, during which the declaration over the nuclear agreement was made, giving India access to American nuclear fuel and technology while India will have to allow IAEA inspection of its civil nuclear reactors.
 After more than two years for more negotiations, followed by approval from the IAEA, Nuclear Suppliers Group and the US Congress, India and the US signed the agreement on 10 October 2008 with Pranab Mukherjee representing India.
 Singh had the first official state visit to the White House during the administration of US President Barack Obama.
 The visit took place in November 2009, and several discussions took place, including on trade and nuclear power.